 Food waste is wasted money for households, costing the average Victorian household $2,200 per year.
 Food sent to landfill also wastes all the resources, including water, required to grow, harvest, transport, package and sell produce.
 If food is sent to landfill it produces methane, a potent greenhouse gas.

-Some food scraps are unavoidable but can become a valuable resource for the garden through composting, worm farming, feeding to chickens or fermenting by using a Bokashi bin.
-The City of Ballarat has partnered with Compost Revolution to encourage residents to consider composting, worm farming and Bokashi fermentation as a way of reducing food waste.
+Some food scraps are unavoidable but can be recycled in the garden through composting, worm farming, feeding to chickens or fermenting using a Bokashi bin.

-A range of compost bins, worm farms and Bokashi bins are available at 40 per cent off RRP (plus postage).
+A range of compost bins, worm farms and Bokashi bins are available at 40 per cent off regular retail price (plus postage).

-Why can’t I put food waste in the green waste bin?
+Can I put my food scraps in my green waste bin?

-Food scraps cannot be put into the green waste bin in Ballarat.
-The current green waste contractor does not have the capacity to process food waste.
+No, food scraps can’t be put into the green waste bin in Ballarat.
+Our green waste contractor is not able to process food waste.
 This means that any food waste in the green waste bin is considered a contamination.